cliffhall/in-app-pro-shop/docs/_posts/2019-01-22-02-Add_Category.md

 ---

 ![Add Category](/assets/img/Add_Category.png)
-Add a Category to a Shop
+*Creating a Shop Category* - Click "Add Category", and in the form, add a name and description, click "Create".